jkaryo1/CCProject/README.md

 **DISCLAIMER: our application is hosted on heroku, you can access the frontend [here](https://angular-cloud-comp-front.herokuapp.com/) and the backend [here](https://flask-cloud-comp-back.herokuapp.com/).
 These are instruction if you  want to run our code locally**

+* Clone Repository: `git clone https://github.com/jkaryo1/CCProject.git`.

 ### Frontend

 Make sure you have [Node](https://nodejs.org/en/), [npm](https://www.npmjs.com/) and [Angular 6+](https://angular.io/) installed on your local machine, to test this you can run `node -v`, `npm -v` and `ng --version`.

-Here are intructions:
+Here are intructions, from the root directory of the repo:
- * Clone Repository: `git clone https://github.com/jkaryo1/CCProject.git`.
- * `cd CCProject/frontend/`
+ * `cd frontend/`
  * `npm install`
  * `ng serve`
  * Frontend should be live, just go to [http://localhost:4200](http://localhost:4200)